 Janet Cosier is the former Chief Risk Officer and Adviser on Strategic Planning at the Bank of Canada.
 She continues in her capacity as the Chair of the Board of Directors of the Canadian Payments Association.
 She has served in a variety of functions including comptroller and chief accountant, as well as chief internal auditor, before being appointed adviser to the governor.
 She has provided technical assistance to various central banks in the areas of strategic planning, risk management, governance and financial reporting.
 Before joining the Bank of Canada, she worked with the Office of the Auditor General of Canada and with the Department of Industry, Trade and Commerce.
 Mrs Cosier holds degrees from York University and the University of Windsor in mathematics, computer science, accounting and financial management.

 John Jussup was general counsel and secretary of the Bank of Canada, from 2009 until July 2012.
 Prior to joining the central bank, he was senior vice-president, chief legal officer & secretary of Cognos Inc., one of Canada’s leading software companies, from 1993 until its acquisition by IBM in 2008.
 Before joining Cognos, Mr Jussup held increasingly senior in-house counsel and secretarial positions in the mining, medical diagnostics and finance industries.
 He graduated from the Royal Military College of Canada and from Queen’s University, in Kingston, Canada (LLB).
 He was called to the Ontario Bar in 1979.
 He was a recipient of the Canadian General Counsel of the Year Award in 2005 in recognition of his achievements corporate governance.
 He currently sits on a number of boards and consults in the areas of in corporate secretarial and in-house legal practice.

-former Director of the General Secretariat
+Communications Director at Institute for Economic Education (INEV), and former Director of the General Secretariat

 Czech National Bank